peckeronie/a5fritterbackend/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in, or if the user has already liked the freet before
 - `404` if the freetId is invalid
-- `401` if the user has already liked the freet before

 #### `DELETE /api/likes/like/:freetID?` - Unlike a freet